The result of the EU Referendum of 23 June 2016 is a vote to Leave the EU.

 How should my business prepare for leaving the EU?

-Management Today issued the following advice last year which still holds true today and might be useful to consider for any of the alternative trading options.
+Management Today issued the following advice at the outset, which still holds true today and might be useful to consider for any of the alternative trading options.

 What should you be doing to get ready for the possibility of waving farewell to Brussels?: